MercuryWorkshop/celeste-wasm/README.md

 This "fork" will be merged into [the original](https://github.com/mercuryWorkshop/celeste-wasm) soon.

 ## Limitations
-- Loading the game consumes 500M or so of memory, which is still an improvement over the original, but it is still too much for low end devices.
+- Loading the game consumes 600M or so of memory, which is still around 3x lower than the original port, but it is still too much for low end devices.
-- MonoMod has no support for WASM, so [Everest](https://github.com/EverestAPI/Everest) was not able to be included
+- MonoMod has no support for hooking WASM, so [Everest](https://github.com/EverestAPI/Everest) was not able to be included
 - You may encounter issues on firefox.

 ## I want to build this